Categories

 Martin Luther Supported the Sacrament of Penance

 Martin Luther’s second group of ninety-five theses addressed the pope’s authority over purgatory, or to be more correct, the pope’s lack of authority.
-Martin asserted that the pope had no power when it came to remitting sins and their penalty in purgatory.

 Though some accounts claim Luther found no biblical support for purgatory itself, as well as the Sacrament of Penance, his ninety-five theses don’t support this position.